bgachara/bgachara.github.io/posts/operating_systems.md

 ### Booting up computer

+- A bootloader is a small program responsible for loading the kernel of an OS.
 - BIOS started.
+- BIOS contains routines to assist our bootloader in booting our kernel.
+- BIOS is 16bit code meaning only 16 bit code can execute in it properly.
 - Checks to see how much RAM is installed and whether basic devices are installed and responding correctly.
 - Starts by scanning ISA and PCI buses to detect devices attached to them.
 - If new devices from last boot, new devices are configured.